 Try to keep things stable and consistent, as this may help an ADHD child feel more secure and therefore calmer throughout the day, including at school.

 I know the more we stick to routines and talk about what will happen during the day makes my kiddo feel more comfortable — even at 11 years old!

-7. Reward acceptable behavior that is a step toward your child’s goal.
+7. Reward acceptable behavior that is a step toward your child’s goal

 Try to make the reward fit the nature of the achievement – small rewards for small victories, and vice versa.

 Things are earned.
 This way, he has real world consequences instead of punishments.

 How on earth is he supposed to work with and succeed in school if he’s spending so much energy fighting his brain (my son’s words… not mine!).

 Medication is not the right outlet for everyone; however, if your chid had severe allergies, you would get them allergy medication.